Lynching of the Walker family: The killings

 After David Walker, a married African-American farmer and family man, had an altercation with a white man, a mob of 50 Night Riders came to his house at night and threatened him, saying he had to go with them.
 When he refused to come out of his house, the lynch mob poured coal oil on it and set it on fire.
 Walker pleaded for the safety of him and his family, and then walked outside, where he was shot so many times that his body was riddled with bullets.
 The same thing happened when David Walker's wife came outside, holding a baby in her arms.

 "She held in her arms their infant child and begged the Night Riders for mercy.
 Disregarding her pleadings the infuriated mob opened fire and a bullet pierced the body of an infant in its mother's arms.
 A second shot struck the mother in the abdomen and she fell, still holding the dead body of her infant."

 Three children came out next, and were quickly shot and killed by the mob.
 Walker's eldest son, however, refused to leave the burning log cabin.
 The Courier-Journal reported, "There is hardly a doubt but the oldest son of Walker preferred death by burning rather than to placing himself as the mercy of the mob, and it is probable that his charred body will be found among the debris."
 Local papers blamed Walker for the events, describing him as "surly" and having been disrespectful to a white woman.

 George Wright wrote that a total of seven family members were killed, but E.M.
 Beck and Stewart E. Tolnay say that it may have been eight.
 A 2001 Associated Press report suggested that one or a few of the Walker children survived.

 Catalyst for the lynching

 According to local newspapers, the Fulton County Night Riders claimed that David Walker had sworn "at a white woman", considered a violation of Jim Crow custom.
 Whites described Walker as having a bad reputation, and said he was a "surly negro".
-While whites ostensibly used lynchings to regulate the behavior of blacks, including "attitude" and social behavior, economic competition has frequently been identified to be the underlying cause of lynchings.
+While whites ostensibly used lynchings to regulate the behavior of Black people, including "attitude" and social behavior, economic competition has frequently been identified to be the underlying cause of lynchings.
 After David Walker was killed, his adjacent neighbor took over Walker's 21 1/2 acres of property.
 He later sold it to another white man, whose daughter owns the property today.
 It has not been developed.